 One of the most crucial aspects of making smooth pans and tilts is adjusting the amount of tension on the “drags.”
 Pan and tilt drags are adjusted separately by turning corresponding thumbscrews to increase or decrease resistance.
 If the drags are too loose, the camera with flail loosely.
 If they are too snug, they can grab and cause jerky movements.
 Each user needs to adjust the drags to his or her own preference, but generally, they should be loose enough to permit smooth movement, but tight enough that the camera will not drift out of position on its own accord.
 It is also wise to match the tension of the pan and tilt drags so that they provide equal and consistent resistance.

-When it's time to make a shot move, it's helpful to see the process not as one movement, but as three distinct parts: a beginning composition, an ending composition, and a smooth transition from one to the other.
-Be cautious to not commit to a camera move without knowing where you are going.
+When it’s time to make a shot move, it’s helpful to see the process not as one movement, but as three distinct parts: a beginning composition, an ending composition, and a smooth transition from one to the other.
+Terrific tripoding is a careful combination of tool and technique.
 Indecisive camera moves are the mark of an amateur, so, as with most things, it is wise to begin with the end in mind.
 In order to see where you are going it is essential that you pull your eye away from the eyecup so you can see the scene in front of you, and to stand so you can rotate the camera without having to shuffle your feet or take a step.
 I recommend framing your ending shot first, and positioning your feet so that you will be standing comfortably at the end of the move.
 Once you have established your ending position, swing the camera back to the starting point and compose your opening shot.
 This may require stretching into a slightly awkward position, but as you make your move you will be moving from instability to stability, and it is a stable ending that counts.
 Don’t just whip your camera from start to stop.
 Start your move slowly, accelerate into the move, then decelerate and slow to a stop as you reach your closing composition.
 If you are shooting to edit, it can be helpful to shoot the move at a few different speeds: slow, medium and fast.
 This will give you options in the edit bay.

 Ultimately, operating a tripod is a physical feat that requires at least a small amount of dexterity in addition to theory.
 The best way to get good at it is to practice.
 So spend some time working with your tripod when you have the freedom to experiment and make mistakes.
 That way you will be ready to roll when you need to shoot shots that count.